tkrmv/fpga_chaotic_chameleon_system/README.md

    "Chameleon dynamics in a simple 3D system: bifurcation analysis and hardware-based validation".
    *International Journal of Bifurcation and Chaos*, under review (state for 24-09-2025)

-# COS Chameleon System in FPGA (Tang Nano 20k)
+# Chaotic Chameleon System in FPGA

 ## Project Overview
-This project implements a chaotic oscillator system on Tang Nano 20k FPGA board.
+This project implements a chaotic oscillator system which was verified on Tang Nano 20k FPGA board.
 The system models a set of differential equations that exhibit chaotic behavior, using fixed-point arithmetic and CORDIC-based cosine calculations.

 <img src="https://github.com/user-attachments/assets/2b4c4116-381c-4e27-9bf2-b3f277088fad" alt="drawing" width="480"/>